dome church with details of red roof and marble in white and green in florence

 • Visit the top landmarks in Florence like Piazza della Signoria, Palazzo Vecchio, Michelango and Della Signoria and bridges (or Ponte) Vecchico, alle Grazie, Santa Trinita

-• Santa Maria del Fiore Cathedral.
-Join a guided tour which includes all of your skip-the-line priority access tickets to the dome, museum, baptistery and bell tower
+• Tour the complex of Santa Maria del Fiore Cathedral – which includes a dome, museum, baptistery and bell tower

-• Uffizi Gallery – Italy’s (and the world’s) greatest art museum where you can admire masterpieces by Michelangelo and Da Vinci, and Botticelli’s “Birth of Venus.”
-Get your skip-the-line entrance ticket here
+• Uffizi Gallery – is Italy’s (and the world’s) greatest art museum where you can admire masterpieces by Michelangelo and Da Vinci, and Botticelli’s “Birth of Venus.”

-• Accademia Gallery – see the world-famous paintings and sculptures, like the iconic pieces by Michelangelo of ‘the Prisoners’, ‘St. Matthew’ and the statue of David.
-Get your priority access and timed entrance ticket to admire Michelangelo’s David
+• Accademia Gallery – take a self-guided tour and see the world-famous paintings and sculptures, like the iconic pieces by Michelangelo of ‘The Prisoners’, ‘St. Matthew’ and the Statue of David

 Florence